TheGoatRico/TheGoatRico/README.md

 Connect with me and let's build the future one line at a time!
 You can find me on [GitHub](https://github.com/GoatRico).
+Feel free to reach out to me on Discord as well at `goat_rico`.

 <summary>GitHub Stats 📊</summary>